 You will learn the standards of production patterns (standards to implement and why), and how to inspect and walk a pattern so you can determine whether the work you’ve paid for is on par.
 You will leave with a completed production ready pattern and sewn samples made on industrial sewing machines.
 Basic sewing skills are helpful.
 If you don’t have my book, you will need to get it as we use it extensively.
 Depending on interest, classes can be expanded to cover topics of your choosing.

 Private instruction is available in our newly expanded Sewing Factory School for a maximum of 15 students but 8-10 is preferred.
-The class fee for one person is $1500 per day with discounts for 2 or more.
-For those traveling here (everybody), I can provide comfortable and private accommodations in my 800 sqft guest house for up to 3 people, with breakfast.
-The guest house has 5 rooms; a bedroom (queen size bed, feather bed in the winter), living room (queen size futon), full kitchen, bath with shower stocked with towels, shampoo, soap etc (photos of accommodations) and a utility room.
-It’s very private, about 50 yards from any other building on the grounds.
+The class fee for one person is $2150 per day with discounts for 2 or more.
+For those traveling here (in other words, everybody), I highly recommend the Sandia Peak Motel (ignore disparaging reviews by competitors) which is about half a mile away.
+If you don’t want to rent a car, we can negotiate on pick up and drop off since the hotel is so close.
 Transportation to and from the airport is likely but not guaranteed depending on arrival and departure times.

 You will need to comply with the dress code to be let in the plant.
 If you don’t read that or don’t understand that I do mean *you*, you can’t come in and then everybody else will talk about you, maybe for years.
 Invoices will not be adjusted for the lost time.
-Speaking of payment, you need to pay a 50% deposit to guarantee your slot.
+Speaking of payment, you need to pay a 25% deposit to guarantee your slot and pay the balance two weeks before arrival.

 The long version: These classes aren’t scheduled but held by arrangement.
 Classes are customized so I need to interview people to assess their skills and what they need to get out of it to know whether we’re a match.
 Content varies but it helps to get the heads up so we’re prepared here.
 In the case of manufacturers (and or their designers, pattern makers, sample makers), I help them learn the skills their employers want to develop better products.
 I only do one introductory class (meaning no knowledge prerequisites) for entrepreneurs on production pattern making.
 That is really all most designers need since they don’t make patterns but I’m flexible.